 1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed 0 2.
 The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
 0 3.
 The amount of surplus funds from urban renewal settlements 0 4.
-The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan 0 5.
-The amount of income from float-funded activities 0 Total Program Income: 0
+The amount of any grant funds returned to the line of credit for which the planned use has r ot been included in a prior statement or plan 0 5.
+The amount of income from float-funded activities 0 otal Program Income: Other CDBG Requirements 1.
+The amount of urgent need activities 0 2.
+The actimated paraentage of CDDC funds that will be used for activities that 2.

-Other CDBG Requirements

-1. The amount of urgent need activities 2.
 The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
-Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
-Specify the vears covered that include this Annual Action Plan.
-100.00%
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate ncome.
+Specify the years covered that include this Annual Action Plan.
+100